reflectoring/reflectoring.github.io/content/blog/2022/2022-04-24-comprehensive-guide-to-java-streams.md

 ```

 ## Reduction Operations
-The JDK contains many terminal operations (such as average, sum, min, max, and count) that return one value by combining the contents of a stream.
+The Stream class has many terminal operations (such as average, sum, min, max, and count) that return one value by combining the contents of a stream.
 These operations are called reduction operations.
 The JDK also contains reduction operations that return a collection instead of a single value.
 Many reduction operations perform a specific task, such as finding the average of values or grouping elements into categories.
 However, the JDK provides you with the general-purpose reduction operations reduce and collect,

 ### reduce Operation
 The Stream.reduce method is a general-purpose reduction operation that combines the elements of a stream to produce a single value.
 The signature of a reduce method looks like this: